 To defend the passage, around the year one thousand, a castle.
 Around stood a small settlement of fishermen and farmers and fishermen and in the hinterland there was the road that connected Bergamo in Como and the Alpine passes.

-Right next to the castle stood the baby church di San Simpliciano which subsequently took the name of Saint Mary.
+Right next to the castle stood the baby church di San Simpliciano which subsequently took the name of Santa Maria (Azores Island).
 Very small and rather modest, it had only one nave and a painted altar.

 Both the castle that the church they were the protagonists of the struggles that, around the twelfth century involved the Lombard municipalities and the Empire, and then the clashes for the supremacy between the major cities of the Po valley.
 In the first half of the 1300, the Sink it was certainly attributed to the power of the municipality of Bergamo.